Edgar Jopson: Personal life

-In his sophomore year in college, Jopson met Gloria Maria “Joy” Asuncion, with whom he had a relationship with.
+In his sophomore year in college, Jopson met Gloria Maria "Joy" Asuncion, with whom he had a relationship.
 They got married on January 26, 1974 at a church in Navotas.
 It was the fourth anniversary of the start of the First Quarter Storm.
 It was originally intended to be a small event with minimal guests, however 300 people attended.
-Jopson and Joy bore their first child, Liberato Labrador Celnan, on February 16, 1975.
+Jopson and Joy bore their first child, Liberato Labrador Celnan in 1975.

 Jopson closely followed the dictum of simple living espoused by the underground movement ("UG").
-Following his arrest in 1979, he and Joy left their children at the care of his parents.
-Joy gave birth to their third child, Teresa Lorena, on April 12, 1982.
+Following his arrest in 1979, he and Joy left their children in the care of his parents.
+Joy gave birth to their third child, Teresa Lorena in 1982.
 She was named after both Teresa Magbanua, a heroine of the Philippine Revolution, and Lorena Barros, a UG martyr who died in a military encounter.
 Following Edgar's death, Joy married Romulo Kintanar, one of their UG comrades.

+Early reformist activism

 Student activism

 Jopson's political ascent began in college when he was inspired by an article from the Guidon, Ateneo's campus newspaper, in 1968, entitled "Down from the Hill."

 Jopson joined various political organizations during his stay.
 One of those groups was the Laymen's Association for Post Vatican II Reforms (LAPVIIR), a religious group which rallied against graft and corruption.
 He also ran for the presidency of the National Union of Students of the Philippines (NUSP) in mid-1969, just as Marcos won his second term, a position which became critical because of the impending constitutional convention slated for 1971.
 In December 1970, he was reelected for a second term.

 He was named one of the Ten Outstanding Young Men of 1970 for his "community service through student activism".
 Though this may be the case, Salanga noted Jopson's lack of real joy from winning the award as he was recognized as the leader of a group divided.
 He only accepted the award as a strategic political move so as to reorient the NUSP and regain the popularity it once had, which made the radical groups hate him even more.